I am a money moron. I REALLY am. I kid you not. Hear me out.

 I took a year off school to work.
 I was actually making a really good hourly wage for a college student.
 Hey I have money so I should start paying off the student loan debt.

 Here comes the money moron.
-I am going to use that hard earned cash to buy more sports collectibles (that I actually have to this day…Albert Pujols autographed rookie cards anyone?) instead of paying off the student loan debt.
+I am going to use that hard earned cash to buy more sports cards (that I actually have to this day…Albert Pujols autographed rookie cards anyone?) instead of paying off the student loan debt.

 But wait there is more….